sda6-group/pid-exercise-2/Ex2.md

 </ul>

 ### Open question<br>
-Imagine that you have a very large database.
-How do you think that the memory will behave with the database if u save it in a data structure ?
+Imagine that you have a very large database, think millions of protein bars.
+How do you think that the memory will behave with the database if you save it in a data structure ?
 Are there any problems?
-If yes, then how to fix it.<br>
+If yes, then how do we fix it?<br>
 What is the best sort algorithm to be used here and what is its time complexity.
 Motivate!<br>

-### Database<br>
+### XML file<br>
-The database will look like this:
+The XML file structure looks similar to this:
 ```xml
 <products>
     	<ILSAHBAR  SN="VyfdmYr">